dragouf/Stash-Reviewers-Chrome-Extension/README.md

 <img src="https://raw.githubusercontent.com/dragouf/Stash-Reviewers-Chrome-Extension/master/docs/launch.png" alt="extension art" />
 </p>

+>:warning: if you have stash server (previous version of bitbucket) please switch to 'stash-server-version' branch

 This chrome/firefox extension allow to define groups of reviewers in Atlassian Bitbucket Server (previously stash) to bulk add them when creating or updating pull request.

 ### Features